 by Anne Dunkin tells the story of twelve famous dancers – six women and six men – from different parts of the world.
 Spanning the seventeenth into the twenty-first centuries, each biographical sketch is placed within the subject’s historical and cultural context.
 Dancers include: Louis XIV, John Durang, Marie Taglioni, William Henry ‘Juba’ Lane, Anna Pavlova, Rudolf Laban, Doris Humphrey, Michio Ito, Mrinalini Sarabhai, Pearl Primus, Amalia Hernández, and Arthur Mitchell.
 Each chapter includes “Create a Dance” giving readers the opportunity to dance themselves based on each dancer’s style.
 For kids around 10 through adult, this book is a gem.

-Dance Injuries: Reducing Risk and Maximizing Performance edited by Jeff Russell presents a holistic wellness model and in-depth coverage of how to reduce the risk of injury in dance and how to care for injuries properly when they do occur.
+Dance Injuries: Reducing Risk and Maximizing Performance edited by Jeffrey A. Russell presents a holistic wellness model and in-depth coverage of how to reduce the risk of injury in dance and how to care for injuries properly when they do occur.
 Written by an international team of experts in the dance medicine and science field, including physicians, athletic trainers, physical therapists, researchers, and dance educators, Dance Injuries provides an overview of common dance injuries across a wide variety of dance styles.
 From their extensive work with dancers, the authors provide valuable insight into minimizing dance injuries to maximize dancer longevity.
 Dance Injuries is richly illustrated with nearly 200 full-color illustrations and 150 photos to help dancers connect with the essential information the book offers.
 Written by some of the best minds in the field (and people I'm again proud to call friends), this book should be on the shelf of every dancer and dance-adjacent expert.

 So there you have it - my Wish List for 2024!
 Select something from this for the dancer in your life, and you’re guaranteed to see a happy face on a wintry morning!